Seneca-ICTOER/OPS535/docs/A-Labs/lab3-stage2.md

 ## Investigation 1: Algorithm for setup and configure an OpenLDAP server

 Based on the steps you performed on [Lab 3 - Stage 1 LDAP lab](./lab3-stage1.md), design and create an appropriate algorithm to setup and configure an OpenLDAP server on your Seneca VM4 remotely from your control VM (Seneca VM1).
-You can follow the format used in Investigate 3, Task 1 in Lab 2 - NFS Lab on VL (ADD LINK)
+You can follow the format used in Investigate 3, Task 1 in [Lab 2 - NFS Lab on VL](./lab2-stage2.md)

 - Name your algorithm as "lab3-ldap-algorithm.txt"
 - Save your algorithm file to ~student/ops535/lab3/lab3-ldap-algorithm.txt